jinine/jinine/README.md

 Software Engineer
 -----------------

-I’m a versatile full-stack software engineer with expertise in Node.js, Python, React, and TypeScript.
 I build robust systems, from CRMs and form builders to game servers, while focusing on interoperability, security, and innovation.
 Passionate about blending creativity with strategy, I deliver solutions that align with organizational goals and drive practical impact.

 * 🌍  I'm based in Vancouver, BC
 * 🖥️  See my portfolio at [Website](http://tristan.lim-e.com)